 Events to Challenge the Mind as well as the Body

 World T.E.A.M.
-Sports‘ inspiring Military Initiative program brings together injured veterans and able-bodied climbers, skiers, hikers, mountaineers, cyclists and water sports enthusiasts on outdoor adventures worldwide.
-These expeditions include a variety of outdoor sporting activities, including technical climbs of high mountain peaks, snow sports such as skiing and snowboarding, cycling events and water sports.
+Sports‘ inspiring Military Initiative program brings together adaptive military veterans and able-bodied climbers, skiers, hikers, mountaineers, cyclists and water sports enthusiasts on outdoor adventures worldwide.
+These events and expeditions include technical climbs of high mountain peaks, snow sports such as skiing and snowboarding, cycling events and water sports.

-This ongoing program is a commitment to help injured military veterans break through perceived constraints to overcome emotional, physical and technical boundaries, and to realize their endeavors in life are possible.
-Participants include veterans from wars and conflicts from Korea through Vietnam, the Gulf War and Afghanistan and Iraq.
+This ongoing program is a commitment to help adaptive military veterans break through perceived constraints and overcome emotional, physical and technical boundaries, and to realize their endeavors in life are possible.
+Past participants have included veterans from wars and conflicts from Korea through Vietnam, Bosnia, the Gulf War and Afghanistan and Iraq.

-The popular Face of America bicycle and hand cycle ride from the Pentagon in Arlington, Virginia to the historic Civil War battlefields of Gettysburg, Pennsylvania is the annual legacy of the Vietnam Challenge.
-Each April, more than 600 cyclists participate in the 110-mile, two-day ride that includes more than 130 injured military veterans from all service branches.
+The popular Face of America bicycle and hand cycle ride to the historic Civil War battlefields of Gettysburg, Pennsylvania is the annual legacy of the Vietnam Challenge.
+Each April, more than 600 cyclists participate on two routes in a two-day ride that includes more than 150 injured military veterans from all service branches.
 Athletes from across the United States, Puerto Rico and Canada ride in the Face of America.

-In August 2009, a team of Canadian and American veterans joined together for the inaugural Coastal Team Challenge.
-Held along the Pacific coast in Washington and British Columbia, the sea kayak expedition successfully navigated the sometimes rough coastal waters and helped bring together disabled athletes from both nations.
+In August 2009, a team of Canadian and American veterans joined together for the Coastal Team Challenge.
+Held along the Pacific coast in Washington and British Columbia, the sea kayak expedition successfully navigated the sometimes rough coastal waters and helped bring together adaptive military veterans from both nations.

 With a strong history in creating alpine expeditions and climbs of high mountains worldwide, World T.E.A.M.
-Sports‘ Soldiers to the Summits program has organized and directed two events to date.
+Sports‘ Soldiers to the Summits program organized and directed two events.

 Partnering with Utah’s Snowbird Resort, American Airlines and Wasatch Adaptive Sports, World T.E.A.M.
-Sports introduced 15 disabled veterans to winter sports at the Soldiers to the Summit at Snowbird event.
-The February 27-March 1, 2012 event at Snowbird Resort, in the high Wasatch Mountains southeast of Salt Lake City, provided disabled veterans the opportunity to team with skilled instructors to learn and experience winter sports such as skiing, snowboarding and snowmobiling.
+Sports introduced 15 disabled veterans to winter sports at the Soldiers to the Summit at Snowbird.
+The February 27-March 1, 2012 event at Snowbird Resort, in the high Wasatch Mountains southeast of Salt Lake City, provided adaptive veterans the opportunity to team with skilled instructors to learn and experience winter sports such as skiing, snowboarding and snowmobiling.

 In mid-October 2010, participants of World T.E.A.M.
-Sports‘ Soldiers to the Summit Nepal expedition successfully ascended Lobuche East, the ice-and-snow covered 20,075 foot high peak near Mount Everest in Nepal.
+Sports‘ Soldiers to the Summit Nepal expedition successfully ascended Lobuche East, the ice-and-snow covered 20,075-foot peak near Mount Everest in Nepal.
 The expedition was documented in two commercial films, Recon: Conquering the Climb by The Pentagon Channel (March, 2011), and High Ground, by Stone Circle Pictures and Serac Adventure Films (February, 2012).

 Injured military veterans also compete in the annual Adventure Team Challenge in Colorado.
-The Challenge, alternately held in the high mountains and in the desert west of Grand Junction, sees teams of five persons join together to complete stages that include off-road bicycling, river rafting, and technical rock activities on rope.
-For each team, two members must have disabilities, one being a wheelchair user.
+The Challenge, alternately held in the high mountains and in the desert near the Utah border west of Grand Junction, sees teams of five persons join together to complete stages that include off-road bicycling, river rafting, and technical rock activities on rope.
+For each team, two members must be adaptive, one being a wheelchair user.
 World T.E.A.M.
-Sports’ new Adventure Team Challenge in North Carolina will also include military veteran teams.
+Sports’ Adventure Team Challenge North Carolina in November 2015 also included military veteran teams.

-Future challenging and diverse sporting events, expeditions and camps for disabled military veterans are planned by World T.E.A.M.
-Sports in the coming years.
+Future challenging and diverse sporting events, expeditions and camps for adaptive military veterans are planned by World T.E.A.M.
+Sports.